MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ### Industry & Market research led to important discoveries about how the motion design industry operates and the current state of online education for motion design.

-Researching how the industry operates and who are the main actors driving it was essential to successfully lead this project.
+Researching how the industry operates and who its main actors are was essential to successfully lead this project.

-I noticed that this industry is segmented into three fields: **Gaming, Movies, and Consumer Products**.
+I noticed that this industry was segmented into three fields: **Video Games, Movies, and Consumer Products**.

-The Motion Graphics market is projected to be **worth 270 billion U.S Dollars by 2020**.
+The Motion Graphics market was projected to be **worth 270 billion U.S Dollars by 2020**.
 For the last 10 years, this industry has rapidly grown thanks to several technological breakthroughs and an increase in computing power.

 **Initially composed of a majority of freelancers**, the need for motion design is becoming more and more recognized by companies.
 This results in a **rapid increase in in-house opportunities**.

 ### Competitive research revealed differentiating factor and branding opportunity

-To perform my competitive research, I reviewed **25 organizations** more or less connected with online motion design education.
-Since our competitors have a significant lead in terms of market share and team size, my goal was to identify our most differentiating factor and branding opportunity.
+To perform my competitive research, I reviewed **25 companies** operating within the online motion design education market.
+Since our competitors had a significant lead in market share and company size, my goal was to identify our most differentiating factor and branding opportunity.

-This research revealed that our 3 most direct competitors are as follows: **SchoolOfMotion, MotionDesignSchool, and GreyScaleGorilla.**
+This research revealed that our 3 most direct competitors were: **SchoolOfMotion, MotionDesignSchool, and GreyScaleGorilla.**

-I also listed out our indirect and potential competitors in a spreadsheet document to be able to easily track them.
+I also listed indirect and potential competitors in a spreadsheet to be able to easily track them.

 {% include lazy-image.html src="/images/mograph-mentor-cs-competitor-analysis.png" alt="Diagram of main competitors" caption="Competitor analysis in a feature comparison chart" figClass="" %}